Stability constants of complexes: The chelate effect

 In the first reaction the bidentate ligand ethylene diamine forms a chelate complex with the copper ion.
 Chelation results in the formation of a five-membered ring.
 In the second reaction the bidentate ligand is replaced by two monodentate methylamine ligands of approximately the same donor power, meaning that the enthalpy of formation of Cu–N bonds is approximately the same in the two reactions.
-Under conditions of equal copper concentrations and when then concentration of methylamine is twice the concentration of ethylenediamine, the concentration of the bidentate complex will be greater than the concentration of the complex with 2 monodentate ligands.
-The effect increases with the number of chelate rings so the concentration of the EDTA complex, which has six chelate rings, is much higher than a corresponding complex with two monodentate nitrogen donor ligands and four monodentate carboxylate ligands.
+Under conditions of equal copper concentrations and when the concentration of methylamine is twice the concentration of ethylenediamine, the concentration of the bidentate complex will be greater than the concentration of the complex with 2 monodentate ligands.
+The effect increases with the number of chelate rings so the concentration of the EDTA complex, which has five chelate rings, is much higher than a corresponding complex with two monodentate nitrogen donor ligands and four monodentate carboxylate ligands.
 Thus, the phenomenon of the chelate effect is a firmly established empirical fact: under comparable conditions, the concentration of a chelate complex will be higher than the concentration of an analogous complex with monodentate ligands.

 The thermodynamic approach to explaining the chelate effect considers the equilibrium constant for the reaction: the larger the equilibrium constant, the higher the concentration of the complex.

 When the analytical concentration of methylamine is twice that of ethylenediamine and the concentration of copper is the same in both reactions, the concentration [Cu(en)]2+ is much higher than the concentration [Cu(MeNH2)2]2+ because β_{11} ≫ β_{12}.

 The difference between the two stability constants is mainly due to the difference in the standard entropy change, ΔS⊖.
 In the reaction with the chelating ligand there are two particles on the left and one on the right, whereas in equation with the monodentate ligand there are three particles on the left and one on the right.
 This means that less entropy of disorder is lost when the chelate complex is formed than when the complex with monodentate ligands is formed.
 This is one of the factors contributing to the entropy difference.
 Other factors include solvation changes and ring formation.
 Some experimental data to illustrate the effect are shown in the following table.